Logo Decentralized Social Network

 Moera server software does not provide a web interface of its own.
 Users access Moera with client software that may be a web application, a mobile app or any other tool or script that may be written.
 All clients use the same well-documented standard Moera API.

-It is not mandatory to use Moera software to become part of the network.
+It is not necessary to use Moera software to become part of the network.
 Any existing website may implement Moera API and become accessible by all Moera clients without making any changes in its internals.
 Integration of popular publishing platforms, like WordPress, into Moera should be as easy as installing a plugin.

 Obviously, the standard API makes it easy to create a gateway between Moera and any other social network, centralized or decentralized.